 The Sharaka delegation’s visit to Southern California also included a stop at the University of California, Los Angeles, one of the many campuses across the U.S. that has become known as a hotbed of anti-Semitism.
 Yet at UCLA as well as the other colleges and universities where Sharaka has held events, even those where anti-Zionism and anti-Semitism are chronic issues, Feferman said that “the challenging questions were respectful.”

 In September, a Sharaka-organized delegation from Pakistan visited Israel, building momentum for possible normalization between the countries.
-The trip “sparked a major conversation in Pakistan” about the multifaceted benefits of relations with Israel, Feferman said.
+The trip “sparked a major conversation in Pakistan” about the multifaceted benefits of relations with Israel, said Feferman.